-During summers, most people are too lazy to water the potted plants on their rooftop gardens every day.
-Explained in this section is a simple and exciting automatic plant watering system that you can build yourself in just a few hours.
-It is an Arduino based automatic plant watering system that uses a soil moisture sensor.
-The author’s prototype is shown in Fig. 1.
+During summer, most people are too lazy to water the potted plants on their rooftop gardens every day.
+So, we build a simple and exciting automatic plant watering system that you can build yourself in just a few hours.

 You can power the Arduino board using a 7V to 12V wall wart or plug-in adaptor or solar panel.
 You need a separate 12V battery or power supply or solar panel for the pump motor.

 The moisture sensor provides an analog output, which can easily be interfaced with Arduino.
 In this project, two sensors can be connected to analog pins, A0 and A1 of the Arduino board.
 Each sensor has four pins (Vcc, Gnd, Ao, and Do) available for interfacing with the Arduino board.

 Here, a digital output pin (Do) is not used.
 The water pump and servo motor are controlled by Arduino connected to digital pins 3 and 9, respectively.
 That is, the servo motor signal control pin is connected to pin 9 of the Arduino board.

 The program in the Arduino reads the moisture value from the sensor every 20 seconds.
 If the value reaches the threshold value, the program does the following three things:

 - It moves the servo motor horn, along with the water pipe fixed on it, toward the potted plant, whose moisture level is less than the predetermined/ threshold level.